 In 2012, one has printed the previous guidelines for the management of hepatocellular carcinoma (HCC).
 They were a result of a joint effort by the European Association for the Study of the Liver (EASL) and the European Organisation for Research and Treatment of Cancer (EORTC).
 Since then several clinical and scientific advances have been achieved.
 Thus, an updated version of the document is needed.

 These EASL Clinical Practice Guidelines (CPGs) are the current update to the previous EASL-EORTC CPGs.
 These EASL CPGs define the use of surveillance, diagnosis and therapeutic strategies recommended for patients with HCC.
 Their purpose is to assist physicians, patients, healthcare providers and health-policy makers from Europe and worldwide in the decision making process.
 That is based on the currently available evidence.
 Users of these guidelines should be aware that the recommendations are intended to guide clinical practice in circumstances where all possible resources and therapies are available.
 Thus, they should adapt the recommendations to their local regulations and/or team capacities, infrastructure and cost-benefit strategies.
 Finally, this document sets out some recommendations that should be instrumental to advancing the research and knowledge of this disease, and ultimately contributing to improved patient care.

-Download the EASL Guideline for Management of Hepatocellular Carcinoma as PDF or PPT Slide Deck from the right of your screen.
+Download the EASL Guideline for Management of Hepatocellular Carcinoma as PDF or PPT Slide Deck.